mgrohn/OpenStatMapTests/README.md

 interactive map, three static maps, and parallel coordinates visualization.
 Map visualizations are based on work presented in http://louhos.github.io/news/2015/06/06/kuntakartat/

 The user interface development is actively ongoing project.

+To run in Rstudio you need shiny.
+If you haven't it installed, then simply give commands:

+install.packages(shiny)
+library(shiny)

+and then finally

+runGitHub("Toimialakehitys","mgrohn")